 “I have no idea either,” Qiao Qiao said, turning to Jacky for an explanation.

-Jacky could see from a quick glance of the surrounding that they had finished eating while he, Ehlo, and Johnny were talking among themselves outside.
+Jacky could see from a quick glance of the surroundings that they had finished eating while he, Ehlo, and Johnny were talking among themselves outside.

 “I’m sorry to disturb you all like this, but I’ve been followed by someone and I just need to divert her attention a bit,” Jacky explained.